 Shelbyville is a tiny town located in the state of Texas.
 With a population of 100 people and just one neighborhood, Shelbyville is the 1045th largest community in Texas.
-Shelbyville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Shelbyville was built prior to World War II, making it one of the older and more historic towns in the country.

 Being a small town, Shelbyville does not have a public transit system used by locals to get to and from work.